wix-playground/CharFunk/readme.md

 Interested in contributing?
 Check out [contributors.md](https://github.com/joelarson4/CharFunk/blob/master/contributors.md) for some details.

-If you are working on anything involving Unicode characters, you might also find this helpful: [Unicodinator](http://unicodinator.com).
+Finally, if you are working on anything involving Unicode, you might also find this helpful: [Unicodinator](http://unicodinator.com).

 ##API